eseidel/space_traders/README.md

 * Be able to move miners between systems (squads).
 * Make saving take less time (log rolling or db?), also avoids dataloss.
 * Confirm planRoute is using PriorityQueue correctly.
+* Could await on somehting other than the network (e.g. a priority queue).
+* Add atmomic writes (write to a temp file and then rename).

 Early Game:
 * Probe should probably stay close to the main system to help find trades?